nishantgott/Rasa_chatbot_courses/README.md

 ## Run the bot

 Use `rasa train` to train a model.
+(Use "cd chatbot" first if not in chatbot directory")

-Then, to run, first set up your action server in one terminal window:
+Then, to run, first set up your action server in one terminal window: (Use "cd chatbot" first if not in chatbot directory")
 ```bash
 rasa run actions

 ```

-In another window, to talk to the bot, run:
+In another window, to talk to the bot, run: (Use "cd chatbot" first if not in chatbot directory")
 ```
 rasa shell